apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/yaml-config/jdbc-driver/known-implementation/_index.en.md

 ## URL configuration

 ### Load configuration files from classpath

-Load the JDBC URL of the config.yaml configuration file in classpath, identified by the `jdbc:shardingsphere:classpath:` prefix.
+Load the JDBC URL of the `config.yaml` configuration file in classpath, identified by the `jdbc:shardingsphere:classpath:` prefix.
 The configuration file is `xxx.yaml`, and the configuration file format is consistent with [YAML configuration](../../../yaml-config).

 Example:
 - `jdbc:shardingsphere:classpath:config.yaml`

 ### Load configuration file from absolute path

-JDBC URL to load the config.yaml configuration file in an absolute path, identified by the `jdbc:shardingsphere:absolutepath:` prefix.
+JDBC URL to load the `config.yaml` configuration file in an absolute path, identified by the `jdbc:shardingsphere:absolutepath:` prefix.
 The configuration file is `xxx.yaml`, and the configuration file format is consistent with [YAML configuration](../../../yaml-config).

 Example:
 - `jdbc:shardingsphere:absolutepath:/path/to/config.yaml`

-### Load configuration file containing environment variables from classpath
+### Load configuration file containing environment variables

-JDBC URL to load the config.yaml configuration file that contains environment variables in classpath, identified by the `jdbc:shardingsphere:classpath-environment:` prefix.
+Loading the JDBC URL from the `config.yaml` configuration file whose path contains environment variables, and appending the `placeholder-type=xxx` parameter to identify it.
+The value range of `placeholder-type` includes `none` (default value), `environment`, and `system_props`.
 The configuration file is `xxx.yaml`, and the configuration file format is basically the same as [YAML configuration](../../../yaml-config).
 Allows setting the value of specific YAML properties via environment variables and configuring optional default values in the involved YAML files.
 This is commonly used in Docker Image deployment scenarios.